Julian-Gallegos/can-of-books-backend/README.md

 Finish time: 5:17 PM

 Actual time needed to complete: 90 minutes

+## Estimates feature 4

+Name of feature: Be able to create a book

+Estimate of time needed to complete: 60 minutes

+Start time: 2:00 PM

+Finish time: 3:36 PM

+Actual time needed to complete: 96 minutes

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->